OpenPeerPower/OpenPeerPower.github.io/getting-started/automation.markdown

  - /getting-started/automation-2/
 ---

-Once your devices are set up, it's time to put the cherry on the pie: automation.
+Once your devices are set up, you can start to automate.
 In this guide we're going to create a simple automation rule to **turn on the lights when the sun sets**.

 In the user interface, click Configuration in the sidebar, then click Automation.
 You will now see the automation screen from which you can manage all the automations in Open Peer Power.